Orientation

 https://excel.tamu.edu/

 ExCEL launches with the ExCEL Conference in the fall.
-During the conference, students become familiar with the year-long program, upper-class peer mentors, and peer group.
+During the conference, students become familiar with the year-long program, upper-class peer mentors, a peer group, and fellow freshmen.
 The conference consists of motivational speakers, dialogue within peer groups, sessions focused on personal development, and meet and greet activities.
 Following the conference, academic, social, and community development activities begin through the close of the spring semester.

 ExCEL is student-run and information can be obtained by contacting excel@tamu.edu.